popgenDK/courses/summer2023/selectionScan/README.md

 but for this exercise use ENSEMBL).

 Then search for "LCT".
 This will give you quite a few options.
 Click on the one called "LCT (Human Gene)" (the top one).
+Now try to explore the genomic context (e.g. which other genes are nearby).

 #### Compare the genomic context of the lactase gene in the human with other species